 Fit Challenge: Shoulders

 You might not suspect it, but shoulder fit often makes or breaks a shirt.
 If the shoulders are too narrow, you’ll feel like you’re about to pull a Bruce Banner and Hulk out of your shirt.
 If the shoulders fit too wide, you might get flashbacks to wearing your brother’s hand-me-downs.
 Certain body types and builds have different struggles finding the best-fitting men’s shirt due to shoulder fit.
 More muscular or heavyset physiques tend to need more room in the shoulders.
-On the other hand, slimmer body types or those with smaller proportions might need less space.
+On the other hand, our advice for fashion for shorter men and those with slimmer body types is to look for a shoulder fit with less space.

 No matter your size, shape or build, you can check the fit of a shirt by the shoulder seam.
 That means the seam should sit right at the top of your actual shoulder bone.
 If you see the shoulder seam hanging lower, it’s too big.
 If the seam is creeping up your shoulder toward your neck, it’s too small.
 Simple, right?